 The better the user experience, the better your chances of capturing interest and driving conversions.
 The challenge?
 Given the scope and scale of addressing every potential website issue — and balancing the needs and wants of multiple users with different priorities — trying to create UX that’s everything to everyone often ends with the opposite result.

-UX strategy helps solve this issue by identifying which features have the biggest impact on overall user experience, which functions need the most improvement, and how current technology and budget limitations inform both of these needs.
+UX strategy helps solve this issue by identifying which features impact overall user experience, which functions need the most improvement, and how current technology and budget limitations inform these needs.

-In practice, UX strategy combines your business mission with your IT capabilities and your top user needs to help ensure you’re addressing the right concerns at the right time with the right resources.
+In practice, UX strategy combines your business mission with your IT capabilities and your top user needs to help ensure you’re addressing the right concerns with the right resources.

 Why does UX strategy matter?